Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Introduction

-As shown in Fig.~\ref{fig:fkl}, unlike Vanilla KD, when the teacher model has high entropy (indicating low confidence), it encourages the student to focus on acquiring target information.
-Conversely, when the entropy is low (indicating high confidence), it promotes the student's focus on learning dark knowledge.
-We will explain the differences in entropy among KD methods in Sec.~\ref{sec:experiment}.
+{As shown in Fig.~\ref{fig:fkl}, when the teacher model has high entropy (indicating low confidence), our method encourages the student to focus on acquiring target information, while KL divergence causes the student model to receive insufficient critical target information due to its mode-averaging property, simultaneously acquiring unnecessary non-target information.
+Conversely, when the entropy is low (indicating high confidence), our method promotes the student's focus on learning dark knowledge, whereas KL divergence causes the student model to receive an inadequate amount of dark knowledge due to its mode-focusing property.
+Consequently, while KL divergence leads the student model to obtain inappropriate knowledge from the teacher and negatively affects its performance, our method addresses this by using the prediction in vector space.
+We will explain the limitations of KL divergence in more detail in Sec.~\ref{subsec:limitation} and discuss the differences in entropy among KD methods in Sec.~\ref{sec:experiment}}

-Furthermore, we apply network pruning to the teacher model to enhance the student model's robustness when dealing with challenging and heavily augmented images.
-This process enables the teacher model to eliminate superfluous knowledge that is difficult for the student model to grasp, ensuring the conveyance of only valuable information.
+{Furthermore, we apply network pruning to the teacher model to enhance the robustness of the student model when dealing with challenging and heavily augmented images.
+Integrating the pruned model allows the teacher to eliminate superfluous knowledge that is difficult for the student to grasp, ensuring the conveyance of only valuable information.
 While network pruning is typically used for model compression, in this paper, we employ it to identify challenging images.
-Our motivation stems from the fact that pruned models remove specific weights from the original models, thus increasing the dissimilarity in probability distribution compared to the original model when handling more ambiguous images.
-Since the pruned model utilizes the existing pre-trained teacher model as-is, no additional training process is required.

-This can be easily achieved by combining the predictions of the pruned teacher and the original teacher model.
-Even when working with easily distinguishable images, our method guarantees that the teacher imparts more valuable knowledge to the student model, as the predictions for these images from both the pruned and original teacher models closely align, resulting in a highly confident target prediction.
+Our motivation stems from the fact that pruning removes specific weights from the original model, thus increasing the discrepancy in probability distribution compared to the original model when handling ambiguous images.
+We design a modified teacher prediction by taking the weighted sum of the predictions from both the pruned teacher model and the original teacher model.
+This combined prediction is then utilized for vector alignment with the student's prediction.
+Our approach ensures that the teacher imparts valuable knowledge to the student, even when dealing with easily distinguishable images, as the predictions from the pruned and original teacher models closely align, resulting in a highly confident target prediction.
+Notably, using the pruned model does not require any additional training process since it utilizes the existing pre-trained teacher model as-is.}